tomhers/TEPPP/README.md

 5. The length of the final interval at which to scan.
 6. The amount to increment the interval after a scan completes.

-Additionally, there is an optional parameter that can be passed only to the `jones_scan` command.
-The user may scan for a specific knot type in order to find the location of a knot within a chain by passing the name of the knot to `jones_scan` in the command line.
-Currently, the only supported knot types are trefoil, figure-8, pentafoil, and stevedore.

 `mpi` commands are parallel versions of the `base`, `periodic`, and `scan` commands discussed above.
 They leverage MPI to split the workload between a given number of processors rather than performing the work serially.
 The `mpi` commands that are currently available are:

 * jones_mpi | Calculates the Jones polynomial of each chain in the system in parallel